umarhassan-mitodl/6.334-spring-2007/content/pages/related-resources.md

 ## PSIM Power Electronics Simulator

 Try out the PSIM power electronics simulator for free!
-A demo version is available from [POWERSIM](http://www.powersimtech.com/).
+A demo version is available from {{% resource_link "227098c0-54fe-4d00-ac8a-8a4249eb0ea2" "POWERSIM" %}}.

 ## More Free Resources